SJ429/Pandas/README.md

 o	Average Purchase Total per Person by Age Group

 ## Top Spenders
-•	Identify the top 5 spenders in the game by total purchase value, then list (in a table):
+o	Identify the top 5 spenders in the game by total purchase value, then list (in a table):

 o	SN